 Her most recent anthologies are Jo’s Girls: Tomboy Tales of High Adventure, True Grit & Real Life (Beacon Press, 1997), and, with Mark Statman, The Alphabet of the Trees: A Guide to Nature Writing (Teachers & Writers, 2000).
 A collection of her poems, In the Wake of Home, was published by Meadowlark Press in 2004.

 If you enjoy the below excerpt, I encourage you to pick up a copy of World Enough & Time.
 It’s the perfect book to keep by your bedside, and it would also be a worthwhile selection for book clubs and other group discussions.
 The book is available now in trade paperback from Bauhan Publishing, as well as on Kindle and Nook.
-You can also purchase a copy through your favorite bookstore on Indie-Bound.
-(More trade paperbacks will be available at Amazon soon).
+You can also purchase a copy through your favorite bookstore on Indie-Bound or at Amazon.

 When you are lost, go deeper into the woods. -Maia